Mental Health Facilities El Paso County, TX

 Emergence Health Network Chamhps

-Emergence Health Network Chamhps is a mental health clinic in El Paso County, Texas, located at 8500 Boeing Drive, 79925 zip code.
-Emergence Health Network Chamhps offers outpatient treatment.
-Emergence Health Network Chamhps provides cognitive behavioral therapy, individual psychotherapy and trauma therapy to children / adolescents.
-Emergence Health Network Chamhps also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services provided by Emergence Health Network Chamhps include suicide prevention services, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.
+Emergence Health Network Chamhps is a mental health center in El Paso County, Texas, located at 8500 Boeing Drive, 79925 zip code.
+Emergence Health Network Chamhps provides outpatient treatment.
+Emergence Health Network Chamhps offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
+Emergence Health Network Chamhps also supports children/adolescents with serious emotional disturbance, people with PTSD and people requiring dual diagnosis treatment.
+More services available at Emergence Health Network Chamhps include intensive case management, family psychoeducation and court-ordered outpatient treatment.

 Learn More